Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 San Gimignano

 Yes, it’s crowded during the day with tour busses, but once they leave, you’ll have beautiful San Gimignano (#3), medieval city of towers, all to yourself.
-Enjoy top-class restaurants and stroll flood-lit streets that, apart from the souvenir shops, have barely changed in 700 years.
+Enjoy top-class restaurants and stroll flood-lit streets.
+Little has changed, apart from the souvenir shops, in 700 years.

-For an in-depth look at San Gimignano and why it deserves top billing in your itinerary, read Exploring San Gimignano in Tuscany.
+For an in-depth look at San Gimignano and why it deserves top billing on your itinerary, read San Gimignano: Top Things to See in Tuscany’s Tower Town.

 And if you’re looking for something to read while staying in San Gimignano, consider downloading The Towers of Tuscany, my award-winning novel about a female artist in San Gimignano and Siena in the 1300s.